it3xl/git-repo-sync/README.md

 The only thing I want to say.
 This is really working and live solution.<br/>
 I am waiting for your notes and wish you luck.

-## Wish to pay for a box?
+## Need help?

+Ask me.
+I'll answer on you questions.
+It is freeeee))

+See my contacts at [it3xl.com](it3xl.com).

-If you are not ready to spend your time, ask me to do it for you.
+If you are not ready to spend your time, then I can do everything for you.

 I am offering a complete package that includes